 When you have braces, you might find that you need to brush after each meal or after having a snack, rather than just twice a day.
 It's also important to floss when you have braces to remove anything that gets lodged between your teeth or in the space between the tooth and the archwire.

-How to Clean Your Teeth With Braces
+How to Clean Teeth With Braces

-In many ways, brushing your teeth with braces is going to be similar to the way you brushed your teeth before you had braces.
+In many ways, brushing your teeth with your braces on is going to be similar to the way you brushed your teeth before you had braces.
 The ideal toothbrush for braces will have soft bristles and a small head.
 It should feel comfortable in your hand and fit in your mouth without trouble.
 You'll also want to use a fluoride toothpaste to protect against cavities.

 Place a small amount of toothpaste on your toothbrush, then hold the brush against the back of the teeth at a 45-degree angle.
 Use small circular movements to clean one or two teeth at a time.
-Once you've cleaned every tooth, repeat the motion on the front of the teeth.
+Once you've cleaned every tooth, repeat the same motion on the front of the teeth.

 The Braces Toolbox